Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Universal Fault-Tolerant Logical Operator Implementations

 Intrinsically fault-tolerant logical operator implementations are an alternative approach to circumventing Corollary~\ref{Cor1}.
 Unlike gradational implementations, intrinsically fault-tolerant implementations can be performed in constant time (independent of code size).
 They require that error-correction and the logical operator implementation are performed as a single process, to ensure that all correctable errors present at the time the logical operator is implemented are corrected.
 In particular, since errors can arise at the beginning of a timestep at which a logical operator is implemented, we cannot simply apply standard error-correction before or after the implementation of the logic gate.

-However, there exists an alternative approach to error correction that can meet this requirement: error-correction can be implemented via teleportation~\cite{Knill} (as in Fig.~\ref{Fig:Tel} with $\bar{U}=\bar{I}$).
+However, there exists an alternative approach to error correction that can meet this requirement: error-correction can be implemented via teleportation~\cite{Knill3,Knill} (as in Fig.~\ref{Fig:Tel} with $\bar{U}=\bar{I}$).
 Furthermore, this technique allows for a logical operator $\bar{U}$ to be implemented simultaneously with the error-correction gadget~\cite{Gottesman} via gate teleportation, as shown in Fig.~\ref{Fig:Tel}.
 This provides a perspective on why this teleportation-based approach is so effective for implementing fault-tolerant logical operators -- it allows for fault-tolerant implementation of logical operators of unbounded spread by correcting correctable errors while transforming logical operators.
 The elements of the teleportation gadget that are non-unitary are the adaptive quantum channels -- implementations of logical operators conditional on logical measurement outcomes.
 These channels propagate logical operators but not correctable errors, as needed to circumvent Corollary~\ref{Cor1}, since the former affect the logical measurement outcome but the latter do not.

-For CSS codes, in the case of logical operator implementations that spread errors only of one type (i.e.,~only $X$ or only $Z$ errors), a simplification of this approach is possible.
+In the special case of CSS codes, and logical operator implementations that spread errors only of one type (i.e.,~only $X$ or only $Z$ errors), a simplification of this approach is possible.
 Specifically, in this case teleportation error-correction is only necessary for the type of error that is spread by the implementation of $\bar{U}$ as the other type of error can be corrected in the standard way at a later time.
 This gives simplified teleportation gadgets, as shown in Fig.~\ref{Fig:Tel1}.

 Since the teleportation gadget emerges naturally from the requirements of an intrinsically fault-tolerant logical operator implementation, it manifests in a range of apparently distinct approaches to implementing a universal set of fault-tolerant logical operators.
 In particular, we now briefly review its use in the two most standard approaches: state injection and code switching.